Mating |

 |

-skin flap at the base of their tail, covering what is
+All male lizards have a skin flap at the base of their

-of the tail, covered in sheathes.
-A vans deferens connects
+the ventral portion of the tail, covered in sheathes.

-each testicle to one of the hemipenes.
+A vans deferens connects each testicle to one of the

-The lizard’s testicles are located inside the
+are located inside the body.

 The vast majority of mammals mount their mate from